open-telemetry/opentelemetry.io/content/en/docs/instrumentation/ruby/manual.md

 MyAppTracer.in_span("new-span", links: [link])
   # do something that 'new_span' tracks

-  # The link in 'new_span' casually associated it with the previous one,
+  # The link in 'new_span' casually associated it with the span it's linked from,
-  # but it is not a child span.
+  # but it is not necessarily a child span.
 end
 ```